Nas-r/Planimation/README.md

 (unstack p j)
 (put-down e)
 ```
-Fig: Properly formatted input plan

 Note: the newlines and the contents of the first line above are not necessary.

 Once a user clicks ‘Begin’, these files are passed to the relevant parsing functions and the required entities are returned as JavaScript objects.
 The user is then taken to the input specification page.

 ## ![InputPage](images/inputpage.png)
 The input page is separated into three sections.
-From left to right, these are:
+From left to right, these are the input selector section, the input specification section and the input preview section.

 ###The Input Selector Section
 The input selector section is the menu from which the user selects the entity they want to attach a visual specification to.
 It also contains two additional entries, Load Options, to load a saved specification, and Global Options, used to set parameters relevant to the stage used to display the animation.